-A cohort is a group of users who share a certain set of properties or have performed a particular combination or frequency of events.
-Once a cohort is created in a project, it can be used to group and filter data in the Analysis reports.
+Use Mixpanel Cohorts to define groups of users who share a set of properties or have performed a particular group of events.
+When you create a cohort, you can use it to group and filter data in the Analysis reports.
 You can also use cohorts to target groups of users in Messages.

 Use Cohorts in Reports